New Jersey Residential Lease Agreement Form

 The most common types of lease agreements in New Jersey include:

-Month-to-month rental agreements: Month-to-month NJ lease agreements will often have similar basic terms to standard residential lease contracts.
+- Month-to-month NJ lease agreements: will often have similar basic terms to standard residential lease contracts.
 However, they differ as they can be renewed or ended on a month-by-month basis.
 Their terms may also be flexibly altered each month.

-Room rental (roommate) agreements: In rental properties with shared living areas a room rental agreement can be used to rent a singular bedroom.
+- Room rental agreements: In rental properties with shared living areas a room rental agreement can be used to rent a singular bedroom.

-Sublease Agreement: A New Jersey sublease agreement allows tenants to reassign or ‘sublease’ the property to another individual.
-This requires the property landlord’s permission and must be specifically allowed in the original lease.
+- New Jersey sublease agreement: A allows tenants to reassign or 'sublease' the property to another individual.
+This requires the property landlord's permission and must be specifically allowed in the original lease.

 Disclosures for New Jersey Lease Agreements